cjohansen/nexus/Readme.md

 <a id="getting-started"></a>
 ## Getting started

+Nexus *actions* are data structures that describe what your system should do.
+Actions are processed as effects—functions that perform side-effects.
+Actions originate from user events, timers, network responses or other sources.

-Nexus is built around *actions*—data structures that describe what your system should do.
-These actions are later processed as *effects*—functions that perform side-effects.
-Actions typically originate from user events, but they can also come from timers, network responses, or other sources.
+Nexus *actions* are data structures that describe what your system should do.
+They're processed as effects—functions that perform side-effects.
+Actions can originate from user events, timers, network responses, or other sources.

-An action is represented as a vector of an action type (keyword) and optional
+Actions are vectors of an action type (keyword) and optional arguments:
-arguments:

 ```clj
 [:task/set-status "tid33" :status/in-progress]